Every continent, country, and the city has something amazing to offer; we look to travel bloggers & their favorite destinations around the world.

 Why do I love Italy?
 I first fell in love with the weather.
 My first visit was in March (2012) and I flew from my home country (Romania) where the snow hadn’t melted yet.
 And landed in sunny Rome and 20C.
 I was hooked so badly that last winter (2016-2017) I decided to be a digital nomad in Italy.

-Since I’m a bit of a geek, of course I am fascinated by architecture and historical sites.
+Since I’m a bit of a geek, of course, I am fascinated by architecture and historical sites.
 I spent hours checking out the Roman Forum, Pompeii, Herculaneum, and a lot of castles.

 My favorite travel destination is Costa Rica.
 When I visited eight years ago, it was my first experience traveling outside of the US and I was immediately bitten by the travel bug.

 Looking back, it was truly the happiest I’ve ever been.
-I went with a group of students from my high school Spanish class and our teacher as chaperone.
+I went with a group of students from my high school Spanish class and our teacher as chaperones.
 We played soccer at the beach with locals, zip lined through the rainforest, witnessed a volcano erupting, and went dancing at a club.

 I have just returned from my 7th trip to The Island Of The Gods.